LilyTheFlower/ProjectVigilant/README.md

 Configure the database:
--Create a mongoDB database called "ProjectVigilant" -Add two collections, one called "Users" and the other called "Cities"
+-Create a mongoDB database called "ProjectVigilant" -Add two collections, one called "Users" and the other called "Cities -Add cities to the Cities collection by making a document with the structure {
+_id: An id that mongoDB will assign automatically City:"City Name"
+Country: "Country Name"
+State: "StateName"
+emergency: 1 | 0 1 indicating that an emergency is in progress in this city and 0 indicating that all is well }

 From here the app should be able to communicate to the server and the server